 What this means: It is not possible for a new customer to churn within the first month.
 If you have a “free cancellation within X days” policy, customers who exercise it also shouldn’t be counted as churn because they never truly become customers (you should still track this behavior, however).

 Now that you understand the basic concepts, let’s dive into the different ways of measuring retention along 2 dimensions:

 2) Type of retention

 The most common way to measure retention is by comparing the number of customers retained at the end of a calendar month to the number at the beginning.
 It gives you an overview of how your retention rate changes over time, which is suitable for high-level reporting.

 You have 100 paying customers at the beginning of October.
 20 of them churned throughout the month.
 Among those who churned, 3 reactivated before the month ended.
 Your October retention rate will be: (100-20+3)/100) x 100% = 83%.

-In theory, you can apply the same formula to get daily and weekly retention.
-However, I wouldn’t recommend doing so because these durations are too short to show meaningful trends.
+In theory, the same formula can be applied to calculate day-over-day or week-over-week retention rate.
+However, I wouldn’t recommend doing so because these intervals are too short to show meaningful trends.
 You will likely end up overreacting to normal fluctuations.

-On the other hand, if you use a reporting period that is longer than monthly, you must consider new customer churn (again, not possible in monthly retention calculation), which makes the math extremely complex.
-Don’t take my word for it – even Shopify’s data team struggled to find a perfect solution.
+On the other hand, if you use an interval that is longer than monthly, you must consider new customer churn (again, not possible in monthly retention calculation), which makes the math extremely complex.
+Don’t believe me?
+Even Shopify’s data team struggled to find a perfect solution.

-Therefore, if you want to report longer periods, I recommend using the average monthly retention rate (unweighted) instead.
+If you have to report a longer period of data, I would recommend using the average MoM retention rate (unweighted).

 For example, if you want to report your Q3 retention: